sujalkurkute/DevOps-Learning/README.md

 ##Day 12: Docker Compose
-  - Docker compose is a tool which is used for defining and running multiple container applications
+  - Docker compose is a tool which is used for defining and running multiple container applications -Docker compose -f fileName.yaml up -d
+         It is used for to start the container in detach mode -Docker compose -f fileName.yaml down
+         It is used for to stop the container